mah0001/metadata-editor-docs-v2/documenting_document.md

   - **`type`** The type of relationship.
 The use of a controlled vocabulary is recommended.
 The Dublin Core proposes the following vocabulary: {`isPartOf, hasPart, isVersionOf, isFormatOf, hasFormat, references, isReferencedBy, isBasedOn, isBasisFor, replaces, isReplacedBy, requires, isRequiredBy`}.

+#### DataCite

+See section "Documenting - General instructions".

+#### Tags

+See section "Documenting - General instructions".

+#### Provenance

+The **Provenance** container is used to document how and when the dataset was acquired.
+It is used to ensure traceability.
+See section "Documenting - General instructions".

+#### External resources

+External resources are all materials (and links) that relate to the indicator.
+This may include documents on methodology, scripts, photos and videos, and any other resource available in digital format.
+These materials and links are added to the documentation of an indicator in the External resources container.
+Click on **External resources** in the navigation tree, then on CREATE RESOURCE.
+Enter the relevant information on the resource (at least a title), then provide either a filename (the file will then be uploaded on the server that hosts the Metadata Editor) or a URL to the resource.

+External resources that have already been created for another project can also be imported.
+To do that, they must first be exported as JSON or RDF from the other project.
+The click on IMPORT in the External resources page, and select the file.

+External resources will be part of the project ZIP package (when the ZIP package is generated - See the main menu).